Ok, In Part 3 and Part 4, now outlined two concepts:

 Is access to massive amounts of relevant data the biggest driver of proficiency?

-I think it’s definitely in the top 3.
+I think massive unstructured data access is definitely in the top 3.

 And what exactly is relevant data?
 Is it from users and their engagement?
 Is it passive data from cameras and IoT devices?